 In rare cases, long-term hiccups may also be a symptom of conditions that affect your central nervous system, such as:

 You can book an appointment with a Spire private GP today.

-See your GP if your hiccups last for more than 48 hours, if they keep coming back, or they’re making it harder to eat, drink or sleep normally.
+See your GP if your hiccups last for more than 48 hours, keep coming back or are making it harder to eat, drink or sleep normally.

 Your GP will diagnose hiccups from your symptoms.
-They may refer you for other tests and scans to find out what’s causing them, such as:
+They may refer you for other tests and scans to find out what is causing them, such as:

-In most cases, you won’t need treatment for hiccups.
-Some people find these self-help hiccup cures get rid of hiccups, although there is no proof to support whether or not they are effective:
+n most cases, you won’t need treatment for hiccups.
+Some people find that these self-help hiccup cures get rid of hiccups, although there is no proof to support whether or not they are effective:

 If your hiccups are affecting your everyday life, your GP might recommend: